 It was a light rain which actually faithfully simulates the kinds of conditions I’d use it in–I won’t fish in a deluge.

 I’m very familiar with this fabric and can attest that it’s great in light to medium rain, but in a downpour, it will eventually soak through.
 But this is par for the course for UL waterproof/breathable fabrics.
-I think the Cast-Lite strikes a happy balance between weight and compactness, and water resistance and breathability.
+I think the Fly-Weight strikes a happy balance between weight and compactness, and water resistance and breathability.

 There’s a stretch-cord lock at the back to cinch it up tightly to seal you off from the elements.